praqma-thi/jfrog-cli-retention-plugin/README.md

 # rt-retention

-A JFrog CLI plugin to facilitate retention in Artifactory.
+A JFrog CLI plugin to facilitate artifact retention in Artifactory.

 ⚠️ **Work in progress** ⚠️
 Don't point this at your production instance